10 Top Books to Become a Back-end Engineer in 2024

 6. Best Book to Learn C++: A Tour of C++

 A Tour of C++ by Bjarne Stroustrup gives novice programmers a meaningful overview of C++ language, some key examples, and practical help in getting started.
-The book begins with the basics, then ranges widely through more advanced topics, including many that are new in C++17, such as move semantics, uniform initialization, lambda expressions, improved containers, random numbers, and concurrency.
+The book begins with the basics, then ranges widely through more advanced topics, including many that are new in C++20, such as modules, concepts, coroutines, and ranges.
+It even introduces some library components in current use that are not scheduled for inclusion in the standard until C++23.

 The book is divided into sixteen chapters.